Pope Pius XII and the Holocaust: Nazi responses to papal election

-Efforts to avoid war
+Attempts to forestall and limit the spread of war in Europe

-Pius XII lobbied world leaders to prevent the outbreak of World War II.
-With Poland overrun but France and the Low Countries yet to be attacked, Pius continued to hope for a negotiated peace to prevent the spread of the conflict.
-The similarly minded US President Franklin D. Roosevelt began to re-establish American diplomatic relations with the Vatican after a seventy-year hiatus and dispatched Myron C. Taylor as his personal representative.
+Pius lobbied world leaders to prevent the outbreak of the Second World War, trying on at least two occasions to persuade Poland to accept Hitler's demands to cede the Free City of Danzig to Germany.
+Later, after Poland had been overrun but France and the Low Countries had yet to be attacked, Pius continued to hope for a negotiated peace to prevent the spread of the conflict.
+The similarly minded US President Franklin D. Roosevelt began to reestablish American diplomatic relations with the Vatican after a seventy-year hiatus and dispatched Myron C. Taylor as his personal representative.
 American correspondence spoke of "parallel endeavours for peace and the alleviation of suffering".
 Despite the early collapse of peace hopes, the Taylor mission continued at the Vatican.